 What is your emotional relationship with food?

-Each day I hear all kinds of stories about women’s emotional relationship to food.
-For many of my patients, these memories, particularly the early ones, are fond ones: the ice cream truck on a hot summer day, traditional holiday meals celebrated with family.
+For many of my patients, the connection comes from fond memories, often from early childhood: the ice cream truck on a hot summer day, traditional holiday meals celebrated with family, the amazing dish a favorite aunt brought to the summer barbeque each year.
 These stories underscore how food can be used to make us feel comforted, connected and loved.
 In many families food is the only currency of love, a legacy many women unwittingly pass on to their own daughters and sons.

-But just as often, the opposite may occur.
+But just as often, the connections are exactly the opposite.
 Mealtimes may have been excruciating exercises in power or parental control.
 How many children sit down to a meal only to hear, “I have a bone to pick with you?”
 How many are forced to sit at the table until they eat everything on their plate?
 Who wouldn’t eventually lose their appetite after being fed a regular diet of criticism and shame every evening?

 When eating becomes a struggle